MAKE A DONATION

 • Competition uniform

-• Round trip airfare from Toronto Pearson International Airport to Tel Aviv
+• Juniors and Open Athletes ONLY - Round trip airfare from Toronto Pearson International Airport to Tel Aviv

 • Accommodations